 Amply-sized fresh breakfast sandwiches, homemade muffins, croissants and waffles go well beyond the fast-food norm (like a warm Nutella waffle topped with fresh strawberries, whipped cream, and sliced almonds).

 On grand opening night, the kids showed great enthusiasm about what was on display in the cases (for the record: the adults did, too).
-Also, in the coming weeks, Red Cherry will be offering Richardson’s Ice Cream!
+Also, Red Cherry is offering Richardson’s Ice Cream — one of the best locally-made ice creams in New England!

 Of course, the locally-roasted organic coffees, as well as a nice selection of teas, obviously serve as coffee shop staples, but there’s clearly more to that foundation.
 Red Cherry comes across like an ideal place to convene with friends and family, escape the stresses of work and ever-worsening suburban Boston traffic, and to build a relationship with a family that genuinely likes Walpole and its people.